eriqande/mega-simple-microhap-snakeflow/README.md

       - [Handling units and samples](#handling-units-and-samples)
   - [Genomes and target\_fastas](#genomes-and-target_fastas)

-This repository holds the Snakefile and associated files for Eric’s first attempt (still under construction\!) at making a SnakeMake-based workflow for our microhaplotypes.

-It is near completion.
-To try it out on the test data:
+This repository holds the Snakemake-based workflow for implementing the **M**olecular **E**cology and **G**enetic **A**nalysis Team’s **Simple** **Microhaplotyping** workflow.
+Hence the name, *mega-simple-microhap-snakeflow*.
+It was written and is maintained by Eric C. Anderson at NOAA’s Southwest Fisheries Science Center with input and assistance from Anthony Clemento and Ellen Campbell.
+This is a workflow to provide genotypes of individual fish (or other organisms) at microhaplotypes associated with different sets of amplicons.
+It is configurable to be able to work with different species, different marker sets, and different ways in which the marker-set reference sequences are specified.

+The development and Snakemake code within this workflow isn’t entirely “mega-simple.”
+There are a couple of features of the code/wildcarding that could be streamlined, and might be at some point.
+Nonetheless, once all the configurations are in place for a given species and all of the different panels of amplicons associated with it, it is pretty simple to run it.

+## Quick Start

+If you just want to get the workflow and run the included, small, test data set on your own laptop or cluster, here are the steps:

 1. Get this repository with something like `git clone https://github.com/eriqande/mega-simple-microhap-snakeflow.git`

+2. Make sure that you have R installed and that you have successfully installed the packages `tidyverse` and `remotes`.
+(We have not found a way to use a conda-maintained R installation that works for our purposes here).

-2. Make sure you have Miniconda installed.
+3. Make sure you have Miniconda installed.

-3. Get a full install of a Snakemake conda environment by following the directions [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+4. Get a full install of a Snakemake conda environment by following the directions [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-4. Activate that snakemake conda environment
+5. Activate that snakemake conda environment

-5. From within the `mega-simple-microhap-snakeflow` directory give this
+6. From within the `mega-simple-microhap-snakeflow` directory give this
     command:

     ``` sh